 Though economic fortunes vary across African nations, the continent’s billion-plus consumers are a source of growing demand.
 Manufacturers and retailers want to base their operations and distribution centres within easy reach of large pools of customers to improve service levels and to drive efficiencies.

-East Africa is the dominant source demand for industrial space, which is set to grow at 6 percent annually in Ethiopia, and at 5 percent in Uganda and almost 4 percent in Kenya (JLL).
+East Africa is the dominant source of demand for industrial space.
 Organisations such as Africa Logistics Properties (ALP), Tilisa developments, Improvon and Actis are leading in developing multiple industrial parks in Kenya and across the East African region.

 Demand for warehousing in Nigeria is being driven by the growth of manufacturing industries, its special export promoting zones and infrastructure developments.
 Most warehouses are centred in and around Lagos due to the presence of industrial parks and proximity to seaports and airports.

 The market is very fragmented and full of small local players, but it has started to be regulated by local authorities.
-The Nigerian Export Promotion Zone Authority has set up an SEZ Investment Company which has raised USD$250m for setting up industrial parks in Lagos, Abia and Katsina.
+The Nigerian Export Promotion Zone Authority has set up a special economic zone investment company which has raised USD$250m for setting up industrial parks in Lagos, Abia and Katsina.
 ALP who are very active in Kenya is also looking to make significant investments in Nigeria.

 Organisations such as Atterbury, Stor-Age and Growthpoint are key developers in this space.
-Atterbury is currently developing a 300,000 square metre mixed-use facility in Cape Town, which has a big warehousing component.
-Iron Mountain has delivered a number of projects in Johannesburg, Cape Town and Durban as they continue to invest locally to increase capacity for document storage.
+Iron Mountain has delivered many projects in Johannesburg, Cape Town and Durban as they continue to invest locally to increase capacity for document storage.

 e: [email protected]